 Before using water directly from the tap to your crayfish tank, you need to make it safe for the crayfish.
 This is not only for crayfish, for any living animal, you need to make sure the tap water is safe for them.

-In most places, tap water contains chlorine/chloramine.
-Both of these are very harmful for living aquarium creatures.
-So, we need to treat the tap water in order to make it free from chlorine/chloramine.
+In most places, tap water contains chlorine and chloramine, which are harmful to living aquarium creatures.
+So, we need to treat the tap water to make it free from chlorine and chloramine.

 A quick way is to use a safe water conditioner/dechlorinator.
 I like the Seachem Prime.
-It is worldly renowned and reputed.
-So, you can definitely trust it.
+It is world-renowned and reputed, so you can definitely trust it.

 Another option is to use aged water.
-Just fill up your bucket with water.
-Leave it there for 24-48 hours.
-It will be better if you can leave an air stone ON inside the bucket.
+Fill your bucket with water and leave it there for 24-48 hours.
+It will be better if you leave an air stone ON inside the bucket.

 After about 24-48 hours, the water will be completely free from chlorine.
 However, aging water doesn’t necessarily free it from chloramine.
 So, if your tap water contains chloramine, it will be better to use a water conditioner instead.